• Skip to primary navigation

 Substitutions

 • Pumpkin - You could swapped canned pureed sweet potato or butternut squash for something a little different.
-Usually canned pureed butternut squash has a little more water in it, so you might need to add another tbsp of coconut flour to get the consistency right.
+Usually canned pureed butternut squash has a little more water in it, so you might need to add another tablespoon of coconut flour to get the consistency right.
 The sweet potato puree should be a 1:1 swap for the pumpkin.

 • Butter - If you don't include butter in your diet, you could use coconut oil or ghee.
 I prefer grass-fed butter in this recipe, but i understand not everyone can tolerate it.